danielvartan/orbis/README.md

 ## Overview

-`orbis` is an R package that provides a set of tools designed to facilitate the use of the [Quarto](https://quarto.org/) publishing system.
+`orbis` is an R package that offers a comprehensive suite of tools for simplifying spatial data analysis.

 ## Installation